kptdev/kpt/site/book/04-using-functions/03-function-results.md

 For complete results, see /tmp/results.yaml
 ```

-The results is provided as resource of kind `FunctionResultList`:
+The results are provided as resource of kind `FunctionResultList`:

 ```yaml
 # /tmp/results.yaml